Givebacks is adding multi-factor authentication (MFA) to help keep user accounts more secure.

 The email owner may need to help confirm access when:

-Someone signs in to the account.
+Someone signs in to the account after logging out.

 Someone signs in from a new device.